Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

     ![Screenshot that shows third-party application access via OAuth.](media/ado-workitems-connector-security-policies.png)

-- **Service Account**: To connect to Azure DevOps and allow the Microsoft Graph Connector to update work items regularly, you need a service account with the following permissions granted to it.
+- To connect to Azure DevOps and allow the Microsoft Graph Connector to update work items regularly, you need a service account with the following permissions granted to it.

     | Permission name | Permission type | Required for |
     | ------------ | ------------ | ------------ |